junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 Dean blinks.
 "You're hungry."
 He realizes and immediately starts feeling bad.
 They never really have enough food, he can barely keep Sammy not to starve, let alone himself, how would he be able to feed Cat now?
 He completely forgot to think about the food shortage problem when he got excited with the idea that he got to keep Cat with him.
 Their life isn't exactly a perfect life for a creature to live with.
 And apparently, Cat is hungry now, and he can't do anything to help.

 Dean ducks his head shamefully.
 "I'm so sorry, buddy.
 I forgot about your dinner, that you have to scrap it yourself."
 He eyes the dead rat, which, actually looks not too bad, for a cat, at least it looks juicy and full of protein and meaty, which means nutrition.
-He can't even guarantee all that for Sammy's food, let alone his own.
+He can't even guarantee all that for Sammy's food all the time, much less for his own.

 He nods at the rat, talking to Cat again.
 "And sorry for interrupting your dinner.
 You can get on with it.
 Just wipe it clean before you come join us for TV, alright?"
 He makes a gesture of wiping his own mouth, feeling a little silly talking with the cat about manner like he can understand.
 But in the way the cat looks back at him, he thinks he really can.
 He wonders if Dad just forgot to tell him that the most important thing about this cat creature is that they can understand humans, or it's just Cat.
 He gets a feeling that Cat is different, unique, special.